Background & Studies

 Expansion of the Gilchrist site

-When the Gilchrist Site is complete, it will provide a total of 170 affordable suites for seniors in the NE.
-There will be 110 independent living suites and 60 supportive living suites.
+When the Gilchrist site is complete, it will provide a total of 170 affordable suites for seniors in the NE.
+There will be 110 independent living suites with fewer supports and 60 independent living suites with more supports.